jupyter-server/jupyverse/docs/install.md

-Jupyverse can be installed to run either [JupyterLab](https://jupyterlab.readthedocs.io) or [RetroLab](https://github.com/jupyterlab/retrolab).
+Jupyverse can be installed to run either [JupyterLab](https://jupyterlab.readthedocs.io) or [Jupyter Notebook](https://jupyter-notebook.readthedocs.io).

 ## With `pip`